MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/functions-library/series-mv-if-anomalies-fl.md

 ![Graph showing multivariate anomalies on a time chart.](images/series-mv-if-anomalies-fl/mv-if-anomalies-example-1.png)
 ![Graph showing multivariate anomalies on a scatter chart.](images/series-mv-if-anomalies-fl/mv-if-anomalies-example-1a.png)

-We can see that on TS2 most of the anomalies occuring at 8am were detected using this multivariate model.
+We can see that on TS2 most of the anomalies occurring at 8am were detected using this multivariate model.